|

 and the full range of young people from nursery to sixth

-form); and a real understanding of the value of the Music Service’s
+- a real understanding of the value of the Music Service’s

 contribution to the Youth Service, further exemplified by